 - Vs. 8

-Insofar as character, deacons are to resemble the elders: "likewise".
+Insofar as character is concerned, deacons are to resemble the elders ("likewise").
 The term "must" means that there is no question about the need to be strict in requiring these qualifications for this role.

-- Mean of dignity or "grave" signifies a man who is respected, not flippant or coarse.
+- Men of dignity or "grave" signifies a man who is respected, not flippant or coarse.

 - Double-tongued refers to one who is a hypocrite, insincere, talking behind other people's back.

-- Not given too much wine, sober, not a brawler.
-Moderation in the use of wine as it was consumed in that time:
+- Not given to much wine, sober, not a brawler.
+Moderation in the use of wine as it was consumed at that time: